18 Engineering Resume Examples & Templates (Writing Guide)

 Tailor the resume for each position

 You may be applying to various vacancies, and every single one of your resumes should be customized to the specific position you are applying to.
-You will not receive many invitations for interviews if you send a generic resume to multiple job openings.
+You will not receive many invitations for interviews if you send a generic document to multiple job openings.

 Create an ATS-compatible resume